 Summers are BUSY!
 With vacations, family visiting, and kids out of school, it’s challenging to find time to keep your house in order.
 With hurricane season here, we wanted to create a quick guide with steps to prepare your home.
 Check out our hurricane checklist below!

-To keep things simple, we organized it sequentially with what to do before, during, and after a hurricane or tropical storm.
+To keep things simple, we organized it sequentially.
+We’ll teach you what to do…

-As a side note: While we know the Raleigh-Durham area isn’t as bad as the Carolina coast, these tips are a great reference point to help you prepare for any type of storm.
+As a side note: While we know the Raleigh-Durham area isn’t as bad as the Carolina coast during hurricane season, we certainly still see hurricanes.
+And these tips are a great reference point to help you prepare for any type of storm.

 Before Hurricane Season